bhaskarray99/bhaskarray99.github.io/README.md

-# Hi!
-This is my homepage
+# This is the homepage of Bhaskar Ray

+Hi!
+I am Bhaskar Ray, currently a student at Indian Statistical Institute, Kolkata.
+I have completed my Bachelor of Statistics (Honours) in 2020 and at present, pursuing Master of Statistics degree program.